Barsonvenus/Memories-of-Self-Care-and-Literature/README.md

 Installation:

-Download files; put into new folder labelled 'Submods' which in turn should be in MAS's 'Game' directory, alongside the "Mod_assets" folder and all the scripts for MAS.
+Download files; put into new folder which in turn should be in a folder labelled 'Submods' in MAS's 'Game' directory, alongside the "Mod_assets" folder and all the scripts for MAS.